pce-uw-jscript400/w3-mongo/readme.md

 * **Question:** At least one of these will throw an error.
 Which one?
 How can you get around this issue?

 * **Your Answer:** `POST` threw a 400 error because the server could not process the request being sent by the client.
 I've tried a number of the different query methods in the Mongoose docs to see if I could get around this and wasn't able to.
-Hoping we can cover the solution in class.
+Hoping we can cover the solution with more detail in class.

 ---